maxhves/maxhves/README.md

-### Hey there, I'm Max! 👋
+### Hey there, I'm Maximilian! 👋

-I'm an enthusiastic Senior Software Engineer based in Vancouver, Canada.
-I have had the opportunity to work physically in four different countries, each contributing uniquely to my diverse professional and personal experiences.
-My journey thus far, has not just broadened my technical skillset but also deepened my understanding of diverse market dynamics and user needs.

-I thrive on challenges and consistently aim to elevate the projects I'm involved in.
-My passion for problem-solving is rooted in a philosophy that addressing the core issue is far more effective than just treating symptoms.
-This approach drives me to develop solutions that are not only robust and maintainable but also highly reusable, ensuring long-term value.

-My toolkit is a blend of technical expertise, including advanced skills in mobile app development, and a keen understanding of the big picture in software development.
-I've enjoyed roles where collaboration and leadership were key, fostering environments that encourage innovation and excellence.
+I love to build solutions to problems and as a very observant person, I am always able to create detailed and intuitive solutions that truly cater to the needs of the user.

+I have been working as a Software Engineer in a professional capacity for 8 years, and throughout that time I have amassed a diverse set of technical skills.

+Predominantly my experience has been in the realm of native mobile applications, more specifically, Android applications, however through my own interest and personal projects, I have gained experience in creating solutions that span the entire full stack.

+Seeing the impact of the work that I do is a great motivator for me, and I thoroughly enjoy receiving feedback from customers that help to grow and improve the product.
+Working with meaningful and impactful projects is something that I am always on the lookout for.

 <img align="right" src="https://raw.githubusercontent.com/maxhvesser/maxhvesser/main/avatar_working.png" width="200">